gabesullice/deploykit/README.md

     make launch.<env> # where env could be dev, stg, or prd

+If you need to revert in a pinch, that's just as easy, run:

+    make revert.<env>

 ### Advanced Usage
 From the ansible directory, you will run: